 3. Quick and Easy Policy Transfer

-You cannot transfer a Nissan extended warranty.
-Suppose you have a Nissan Leaf and you sell it so you can upgrade.
+You can’t transfer a Nissan extended warranty.
+Suppose you have a Nissan Leaf and sell it so you can upgrade.
 If you have an extended warranty from Nissan, that plan ends when you sell the vehicle.

 Third-party providers like CARCHEX generally allow you to transfer your policy to the new owner, which can increase the resale value of your car.